Akhil-Suresh/golearn/doc/Variables.md

 ## Initializing variable without value

 Unlike other languages in go if we initialize a variable without value.
-It gets defaulted to 0
+It gets defaulted to 0.
+For instance in C the value will be a random integer.

 ```go
 package main